semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

     # and then enter through the prompts.
     ```

-## Install Semaphore contracts and JavaScript libraries
+## Install Semaphore packages

-Semaphore provides contracts and JavaScript libraries for developers building zero-knowledge applications.
+Semaphore provides contracts, JavaScript libraries and an Hardhat plugin for developers building zero-knowledge applications.

--   `@semaphore-protocol/contracts` provides a _base contract_ that verifies Semaphore proofs on-chain.
+-   `@semaphore-protocol/contracts` provides contracts to manage groups and verify Semaphore proofs on-chain.
 -   JavaScript libraries help developers build zero-knowledge applications.
+-   `@semaphore-protocol/hardhat` allow developers Hardhat tasks to deploy verifiers and Semaphore contracts.

 To install these dependencies for your project, do the following: